من داخل الكتاب

 عبارات ومصطلحات مألوفة

-Abeokuta activities administration African Alake associated authority bayie became become beliefs called chiefs Christian Church coffee colonial concerned continued conversion cultural curse discussion domestic economic effect elders environment Eritrea especially example experience explain expressed fact Fathers forces given groups Haya households housing human idea identity important individual Institute interests International juok kings Kunama land less living London Marconi Beam material means missionaries notes organisations person political population practices present problems production question referred region relations residents respect ritual rural seen settlement sexual Slovo Park social society South spirits status suggest taboos things Town trade traditional understanding University Press urban village White witchcraft woman women young youth
+Abeokuta activities administration African associated authority bayie became become beliefs called chiefs Christian Church coffee colonial concerned continued conversion cultural curse discussion domestic economic effect elders environment Eritrea especially example experience explain expressed fact Fathers forces given groups Haya households housing human idea identity important individual Institute interests International juok kings Kunama land less living London Marconi Beam material means missionaries notes organisations person political population practices present problems production question referred region relations residents respect ritual rural seen settlement sexual Slovo Park social society South spirits status suggest taboos things Town trade traditional understanding University Press urban village White witchcraft woman women young youth